konjoot/webrtc-handbook/README.md

 3.5.2.
 ICE Candidate Trickling
 3.5.2.1.
 ICE Candidate Format
 3.5.3.
 ICE Candidate Policy

-   Typically, when gathering ICE candidates, the browser will gather all possible forms of initial candidates - host, server reflexive, and relay.
-However, in certain cases, applications may want to have more specific control over the gathering process, due to privacy or related concerns.
-For example, one may want to suppress the use of host candidates, to avoid exposing information about the local network, or go as far as only using relay candidates, to leak as little location information as possible (note that these choices come with corresponding operational costs).
-To accomplish this, the browser MUST allow the application to restrict which ICE candidates are used in a session.
-Note that this filtering is applied on top of any restrictions the browser chooses to enforce regarding which IP addresses are permitted for the application, as discussed in [I-D.ietf-rtcweb-ip-handling].

-   There may also be cases where the application wants to change which types of candidates are used while the session is active.
-A prime example is where a callee may initially want to use only relay candidates, to avoid leaking location information to an arbitrary caller, but then change to use all candidates (for lower operational cost) once the user has indicated they want to take the call.
-For this scenario, the browser MUST allow the candidate policy to be changed in mid-session, subject to the aforementioned interactions with local policy.

-   To administer the ICE candidate policy, the browser will determine the current setting at the start of each gathering phase.
-Then, during the gathering phase, the browser MUST NOT expose candidates disallowed by the current policy to the application, use them as the source of connectivity checks, or indirectly expose them via other fields, such as the raddr/rport attributes for other ICE candidates.
-   Later, if a different policy is specified by the application, the application can apply it by kicking off a new gathering phase via an ICE restart.

 3.5.4.
 ICE Candidate Pool

-   JSEP applications typically inform the browser to begin ICE gathering via the information supplied to setLocalDescription, as this is where the app specifies the number of media streams, and thereby ICE components, for which to gather candidates.
-However, to accelerate cases where the application knows the number of ICE components to use ahead of time, it may ask the browser to gather a pool of potential ICE candidates to help ensure rapid media setup.

-   When setLocalDescription is eventually called, and the browser goes to gather the needed ICE candidates, it SHOULD start by checking if any candidates are available in the pool.
-If there are candidates in the pool, they SHOULD be handed to the application immediately via the ICE candidate event.
-If the pool becomes depleted, either because a larger-than-expected number of ICE components is used, or because the pool has not had enough time to gather candidates, the remaining candidates are gathered as usual.

-   One example of where this concept is useful is an application that expects an incoming call at some point in the future, and wants to minimize the time it takes to establish connectivity, to avoid clipping of initial media.
-By pre-gathering candidates into the pool, it can exchange and start sending connectivity checks from these candidates almost immediately upon receipt of a call.
-Note though that by holding on to these pre-gathered candidates, which will be kept alive as long as they may be needed, the application will consume resources on the STUN/TURN servers it is using.

 3.6.
 Video Size Negotiation

-   Video size negotiation is the process through which a receiver can use the "a=imageattr" SDP attribute [RFC6236] to indicate what video frame sizes it is capable of receiving.
-A receiver may have hard limits on what its video decoder can process, or it may wish to constrain what it receives due to application preferences, e.g. a specific size for the window in which the video will be displayed.

 3.6.1.
 Creating an imageattr Attribute

-   In order to determine the limits on what video resolution a receiver wants to receive, it will intersect its decoder hard limits with any mandatory constraints that have been applied to the associated MediaStreamTrack.
-If the decoder limits are unknown, e.g. when using a software decoder, the mandatory constraints are used directly.
-For the answerer, these mandatory constraints can be applied to the remote MediaStreamTracks that are created by a setRemoteDescription call, and will affect the output of the ensuing createAnswer call.
-   Any constraints set after setLocalDescription is used to set the answer will result in a new offer-answer exchange.
-For the offerer, because it does not know about any remote MediaStreamTracks until it receives the answer, the offer can only reflect decoder hard limits.
-   If the offerer wishes to set mandatory constraints on video resolution, it must do so after receiving the answer, and the result will be a new offer-answer to communicate them.

-   If there are no known decoder limits or mandatory constraints, the "a=imageattr" attribute SHOULD be omitted.

    Otherwise, an "a=imageattr" attribute is created with "recv" direction, and the resulting resolution space formed by intersecting